mrakgr/The-Spiral-Language/readme.md

 Finally in this section it becomes possible to give an example of the `d2_replicate` activation.
 This RNN variant is from the paper [On Multiplicative Integration with Recurrent Neural Networks](https://arxiv.org/abs/1606.06630).

-In last 2016 the author was impressed by the novel notion of replacing addition with Hadamarad multiplication and decided there that this is something he wanted to use since getting a good improvement for such a simple change seemed like a worthwhile tradeoff.
+In 2016 the author was impressed by the novel notion of replacing addition with Hadamarad multiplication and decided there that this is something he wanted to use since getting a good improvement for such a simple change seemed like a worthwhile tradeoff.
 It was not until just recently however that he managed to implement it properly.
 It was a long and arduous journey to get it into this form.

 A short summary - the standard activation for a vanilla RNN is `f(Wx + Uh + b)`.
 Multiplicative integration replaces that `+` with `f(Wx .* Uh + b)`.
 It is possible to generalize that further by adding a bunch of bias terms so it becomes `f((Wx + b1) .* (Uh + b2) + b)`.
 This simplifies to `f(b1 .* Wx .* Uh + b2 .* Uh + b3 .* Wx + b4)`.
 The sheer amount of terms to be added and multiplied makes it challenging to write a custom Cuda kernel for.
-The backward step would double the number of variable to 12 as well due needing to pass adjoints.
+The backward step would double the number of variables to 12 as well due needing to pass adjoints.
 Not to mention, the biases need to be replicated as well.

 The sheer effort that would be needed to implement what would otherwise be a trivial use of `map` is one of the main catalysts for the author abandoning the old F# library and creating Spiral.